know-cujojs/know/src/documents/tutorials/promises/creating-promises.html.md

 The `when()` function can create a promise from a promise or value.
 It's an easy way to normalize a value that may or may not be a promise into a promise, or even assimilate foreign promises into a Promises/A+ promise.
 No need to sniff for promises vs values, just pass it through the `when()` function.

-Creating Promises for future values
+Creating promises for future values
 -----------------------------------

 The usefulness of promises is more than chaining values together, that's really a side effect of their core essence.
-The real benefit is to create a promise for an currently unknown, future value.
-We do this by creating a deferred object.
-A deferred is a plain JS object that contains an unresolved promise and the capability to resolve said promise.
-Typically, the promise is separated from the deferred with the promise being exposed to the outside world while the resolver is protected.
+The real benefit is to create a promise for a currently unknown, future value.
+You do this by creating a deferred object.
+A deferred object is a plain JS object that contains an unresolved promise and the capability to resolve said promise.
+Typically, the promise is separated from the deferred object with the promise being exposed to the outside world while the resolver is protected.

 ```javascript
 function sayHello() {